Telenav/cactus/README.md

   * A workspace can be branched and tagged, just like any other repository - and each branch or tag specifies its own set of commits for its submodules.
 Suppose we want to locally reproduce the bits for release 1.10.12?
-Just checkout the `release/1.10.12` branch of the workspace, and `git submodule update` all of the child checkouts, and voila we have release 1.10.12.
+Just checkout the `release/1.10.12` branch of the workspace, and `git submodule update` all of the child checkouts, and voila, we have release 1.10.12.
   * The `.gitmodules` file can optionally list specific _git branches_ that it expects child checkouts to be on

-So, git submodules are a great tool for managing large trees of projects, building them together, and giving developers (and continuous build tools) a _batteries included_ way to get set up with everything they need to be productive quickly.
+Git submodules are a great tool for managing large trees of projects, building them together, and giving developers (and continuous build tools) a _batteries included_ way to get set up with everything they need to be productive quickly.